AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

                AnyMuscleModel &MusMdl = ..Muscles.MusMdl;

-You can see that it points right back to the muscle model we have already created (:ref:`*Notice the two leading dots* <Relative folder paths - Why use ‘.’ and ‘..’ in AnyScript?>`).
+You can see that it points right back to the muscle model we have already created (:ref:`*Notice the two leading dots* <relative-folder-path>`).
 Finally, the following line displays the muscle in your model view window:

 .. code-block:: AnyScriptDoc